thin-edge/thin-edge.io/docs/src/references/agent/restart-operation.md

 ## MQTT API

-The `restart` operation API follows the [generic thin-edge rules for operations](./device-management-api.md):
+The `restart` operation API follows the [generic %%te%% rules for operations](./device-management-api.md):

 - The `te/<device-topic-id>/cmd/restart` topic is used to tell the device `<device-topic-id>` can be restarted.
 - Each `restart` request is given a `<command-id>` and a dedicated topic  `te/<device-topic-id>/cmd/restart/<command-id>`,